 Examples of Business Objectives

 This is a short-term objective that is usually set during times of crisis or when a small business is just starting.
 The objective of “survival” resembles an emergency alarm that requires serious and quick measures within tight deadlines.
-These types of objectives will have an immediate impact on the business’s performance.
+These types of objectives will immediately impact the business’s performance.

 As a matter of fact, in the world of business, money is the end goal of almost all businesses.
-It does not come as a surprise that increasing the number of sales to the maximum is the objective of all companies, from start-ups to global businesses – sales growth is a common goal we all share.
+It does not surprise that increasing the number of sales to the maximum is the objective of all companies, from start-ups to global businesses – sales growth is a common goal we all share.

 This objective is more relevant to public sector organizations.
 Public services, like transportation, for example, do not have profit as their main focus.
 Their main objective is to provide value and facilitate the lives of the citizens.
-Despite the fact that these organizations gain some money, they must put the quality of the service itself before profit.
+Even though these organizations gain some money, they must put the quality of the service itself before profit.